LoraLou/Project3/README.md

-# Project 3: Graduation Rates Across American Universities
+# Project 3: The State of American Universities in 2013

 ### Group Members: Juhi, Kesha, Lora, and Hima